lordi/jazzmate/README.md

 --------------

 The program is written in Haskell and interfaces with the JACK audio daemon to receive MIDI input.
+This happens in the MIDIBridge module by creating a Chan and subsequently feeding MIDI messages to it.

+The Main module is responsible to collect the notes from the Chan and store them in a state variable.
+It creates a GTK window and uses Cairo to render a display of the pressed notes.

-The Core module consists of purely functional code to manipulate scales and retrieve chords.
-It also contains the mappings from chord and scale names to the musical intervals.
-The Main module is responsible to collect the notes that are currently pressed.
-It does that by a State transformer that transforms a list of keys based on an incoming MIDI message.
+Last but not least, the Core module consists of purely functional code to manipulate scales and retrieve chords.

 Requirements
 ------------